overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 - If your behavior hasn't changed but your tests are failing, then there is a problem with what you are testing
 - Instead of aiding the refactoring, they end up being a foot-chain for your code.

+## Compatibility
+The last nail in the coffin is PowerMock's poor compatibility with other test tools:

+- PowerMock is incompatible with Junit 5
+  - Junit 5 was released 5 years ago, just to give you an idea of how overdue this is
+  - [Active Issue](https://github.com/PowerMock/PowerMock/issues/929) not addressed since 2018
+- PowerMock doesn't support Mockito 4
+- PowerMock is a wrapper over Mockito, the most popular mocking library
+  - The newer versions of Mockito bring in many fixes and enhancements, but the highest version PowerMock supports is still stuck at `3.12`.
+- Not fully compatible even with Java 11
+- [PowerMock | [Github](https://github.com/powermock/powermock) has had no major enhancements since 2018 or early 2019.
+There are numerous [unaddressed issues](https://github.com/powermock/powermock/issues), and the library doesn't seem to be in great shape.

 ## Why is PowerMock Invasive?
 - But why is PowerMock so invasive?
 If it's bad, why is everyone using it?
-- I was so curious and wanted to check out their documentation:
+- I was so curious and wanted to check out [PowerMock's documentation](https://powermock.github.io/)
 - I don't know about what's under the hammer of this logo, but I think it's OO (Object Orientation).
-From their own description:
+This is how this tool is sold:
   > When writing unit tests it is often useful to bypass encapsulation and therefore PowerMock includes several features that simplifies reflection specifically useful for testing.
 This allows easy access to internal state, but also simplifies partial and private mocking.
     - That's like a robber breaking into your house.
-But the irony is, we use the same tool to break into our own house, even though we hold the keys.
+But the irony is, we use this tool to break into our own house, even though we hold the keys.
-    - PowerMock does weird things to already-compiled Java classes, in order to "hijack" the way Java normally loads compiled classes, all so it can create a "special" situation that's unlike production for the sake of a test.
+    - PowerMock does weird things to already-compiled Java classes, to "hijack" the way Java normally loads compiled classes, all so it can create a "special" situation that's unlike production for the sake of a test.
 - Followed by this:
   > Please note that PowerMock is mainly intended for people with expert knowledge in unit testing.
 Putting it in the hands of junior developers may cause more harm than good.
-    - So, of-course if you are an expert you may use it right, but not everyone is and there are high chances of mis-using.
+    - So, of course, if you are an expert you may use it right, but not everyone is.
+So, there are high chances of misusing.
-    - That's like handing over the gun to a toddler and asking him to use it under expert supervision.
+    - That's like handing over a gun to a toddler and asking him to use it under expert supervision.
     - Why does it need expert supervision?
 When you manipulate byte-code, you are bending your code.
 It can reach a point where you obfuscate it too much that the code under test is no more yours (the one that runs in production).
-    - The moment you start parting away from reality, and you enjoy that convenience, without the expert supervision nothing stops you from doing it more until you reach a point where you are almost if not entirely detached from reality.
+    - The moment you start parting away from reality, and you enjoy that convenience, without the expert supervision nothing stops you from doing it until you reach a point where you are almost if not entirely detached from reality.
-- Thus, I confirmed PowerMock is indeed a **Painkiller**, and conceals the actual ailments in the prod code.
+- Thus, I confirmed PowerMock is indeed a **Painkiller** and conceals the actual ailments in the prod code.

-## Compatibility

-Last nail in the coffin is PowerMock's poor compatibility with other test tools:

-- PowerMock is incompatible with Junit 5
-  - Junit 5 was released 5 years ago, just to give you an idea how  overdue this is
-  - [Active Issue](https://github.com/PowerMock/PowerMock/issues/929) not addressed since 2018
-- PowerMock doesn't support Mockito 4
-  - PowerMock is wrapper over Mockito, the most popular mocking library
-  - The newer versions of Mockito brings in many fixes and enhancements, but the highest version PowerMock supports is still stuck at `3.12`.
-- Not fully compatible even with Java 11
-- PowerMock has no major enhancements since 2018 or early 2019.
-There are numerous unaddressed issues, and the library doesn't seem to be in a great shape.

 # But do I need Unit tests at all?
 With all these obstacles and PowerMock dark powers, do unit tests even add any value to my automation?
-I better rely on my FTests
+I better rely on my Integration Tests (ITests)

 ## Integration Tests (ITests) vs Unit Tests (UTests)
 I must emphasize, please don't use ITests to replace your Utests.
 That's like taking a full bath each time you pee, instead of just hand-washing.

 ### Purpose
-ITest is supposed to emulate how the customer uses your application in the real-world, with real DB and network calls.
-So, you need to limit them to test E2E use-cases and not for every perm & comb.
+ITest is supposed to emulate how the customer uses your application in the real world, with real DB and network calls.
+So, you need to limit them to test E2E use cases and not for every perm & comb.

 ### Traceability
 ITests are bad at giving pinpoint feedback.
-Unit tests do an excellent job at that.
+Unit tests do an excellent job of that.
 We have so many ITests with just a param difference.
 Mostly, they might be testing a validation for which they don't need the server to be running.

 ### Productivity
-ITests, both writing and running are costly and one of the major productivity killers.
+ITests, both writing, and running are costly and one of the major productivity killers.
-- We compromise running them due to long hours, unpredictability and check-in timelines.
+- We compromise running them due to long hours, unpredictability, and check-in timelines.
 - As we break tests, subsequent check-ins cannot leverage this automation anymore and have to check in blindfolded.
 This leads to a traffic-jam situation, where nobody knows what's going on
-- UTests are quick to run, can provide immediate feedback and can even help code reviews.
+- UTests are quick to run, can provide immediate feedback, and can even help code reviews.

 What if I told you instead of trying to overcome those obstacles using invasive tools like PowerMock, you can get rid of those altogether and write meaningful Unit tests and achieve organic Unit test coverage that matters?